friendsofstrandseq/mosaicatcher-pipeline/docs/mosaicatcher-pipeline-rpe-1.md

 snakemake --configfile Snake.config-singuliarity.json
 ```

 This should reproduce the whole analysis.
-Note that certain steps, such as running *FreeBayes* may take a long time.
+Note that certain steps, for example *FreeBayes* may take a long time.

 ### Extracting results from within Docker

 Data within Docker containers is not persistent.
 To extract the results of running this pipeline, you can bind mount a folder of the host system into the container, as shown above using `-v`.

-In this case, just copy the relevant files to the host directory, for example:
+In this case, just copy the relevant files to the host directory, for example like this

 ```
-cp -r postprocessing /host/
+root@70768001ace0:/pipeline# cp -r postprocessing /host/
 ```

 An alternative to bind mounts are [Docker volumes](https://docs.docker.com/storage/volumes/).